dralanteo/lms/README.md

 # Text Analysis Workflows

 A collection of independent Python workflows for topic modeling, long-text emotion classification, and LLM-assisted thematic analysis.
-The repository also includes a standalone HTML report for source-quote review.
+The repository also includes source-quote verification reports and the keyword reference used to identify LMS-related Reddit posts.

 Each workflow has its own dependencies and README so it can be installed and run independently.